 The prices below include the coupon savings.

-CyberGhost offers both a 30-day money-back guarantee and a 7-day free trial.
+CyberGhost offers both a 30-day money-back guarantee and a 1-day free trial (7 days for mobile devices).
 The money-back guarantee is genuinely “no questions asked” and not subject to any hidden catches or restrictions.
 Your card will be charged when you first sign up but refunds are processed in a maximum of 5 working days, making signing up risk-free.

-Another great option from CyberGhost is their free trial, which provides you with the full VPN experience for 7 days.
+Another option from CyberGhost is their free trial, which provides you with the full VPN experience for a day, or 7 if using a mobile device.
 A handy pop-up will remind you of your remaining runtime every time you use the service, and unlike many other providers you are not automatically upgraded to a paid subscription when your trial expires.
 This is a great way to test if they are the right provider for you without providing any personal information, including payment details.

 CyberGhost accepts a good range of payment options including most major credit cards, PayPal, Bitcoin and a variety of international options such as GiroPay, Sofort and many others depending on your country of residence.